 When to see your GP or practice nurse

 Did you know GPs are also available out of hours when your surgery is closed?
-If you need urgent GP-led services outside of normal opening hours but it's not an emergency, just call the GP out-of-hours service on 111 (more details below).
+If you need urgent GP-led services outside of normal opening hours but it's not an emergency, just call the GP out-of-hours service on 111.

-Many people in mid Essex can now book weekday evening, weekend and even bank holiday appointments through their own practice.
+People living within mid Essex can now book weekday evening, weekend and even bank holiday appointments through their own practice.
 GPs, practice nurses and other healthcare professionals will see you at one of a number of hubs across the area.
+Find out more.